FHMS Ethics committee

 - Procedures involving any risk to a participant's health (for example intrusive or invasive physiological or psychological procedures);

 - Surveys and questionnaires, the nature of which might be offensive, distressing or deeply personal for the particular target group even if individuals are not identifiable.
 This may include questions on sensitive data, i.e. ethnicity, political views, religion, physical or mental health/condition, sexual life/orientation and alleged offences.
-Please check the Data Protection Act (1998) legislation
+Please check the General Data Protection Regulations (GDPR) 2018.

 - Proposals wishing to study children under the age of 16 or adults who may feel under pressure to take part due to their connection with the researcher.
 Please note that you may need DBS clearance for working with anyone under 18 years of age even though those 16 and over are usually considered capable of consenting for themselves.